jessonfoo/p001/week_2/reading_material/javascript_intro_lab/1_numbers.md

 Math.pow(num, 3);
 ```

 Check out the links below if you want to explore more.
+Click [next](2_strings.md) to go to the next section.

 ### References